The authentic eggplant parmesan recipe from Italy. Make the eggplant parmigiana on a day you want to pamper yourself with real Italian comfort food.

 Heat the olive oil in a medium/large skillet.
 Peel and crush the garlic cloves and brown them in the olive oil.

-Remove garlic and add passata.
-Cook over medium/low heat 20 minutes.
+Remove the garlic and add the passata.
+Cook over medium/low heat for 20 minutes.
 Add a pinch of salt and mix.

-Turn the heat off and add basil leaves.
+Turn the heat off and add the basil leaves.
 Mix and let rest.